|

 We observe the first drops of melting water dripping down

 the warm hull - aluminum plates are perfect heat absorbers.
+Nevertheless, harsh conditions and complications are far

 from over.
 The powerful compression from the ice have lifted